 Price to Sales Ratio vs Fair Ratio

 What is MSTR's PS Ratio compared to its Fair PS Ratio?
 This is the expected PS Ratio taking into account the company's forecast earnings growth, profit margins and other risk factors.

 |Current PS Ratio||4.3x|

 Price-To-Sales vs Fair Ratio: MSTR is good value based on its Price-To-Sales Ratio (4.3x) compared to the estimated Fair Price-To-Sales Ratio (4.9x).

 What is the Fair Price of MSTR when looking at its future cash flows?
 For this estimate we use a Discounted Cash Flow model.

-Significantly Below Fair Value: MSTR is trading below fair value, but not by a significant amount.
+Significantly Below Fair Value: MSTR is trading below fair value by more than 20%.

 Analyst Price Targets

 What is the analyst 12-month forecast and do we have any statistical confidence in the consensus price target?